 The OECD Secretary-General is the depositary for the Paris Convention, which has been amended by Protocols adopted in 1964, 1982 and 2004.

-Read more about the Paris Convention on Nuclear Third Party Liability on our Multilateral agreements website.
+Read more about the Paris Convention on Nuclear Third Party Liability on the NEA Multilateral agreements in nuclear energy website.

 The Brussels Supplementary Convention establishes a scheme to provide compensation supplementary to that required by the Paris Convention.
 The BSC is open only to contracting parties to the Paris Convention.